fragglet/wadptr/test/README.md

   we check that we can at least process that BLOCKMAP without making it any larger.
 The WAD has a single redundant byte at the end so that wadptr will successfully reduce its size.
+* `btsxcred.wad` is the CREDIT screen graphic from btsx\_e1a.wad, which has its columns unnecessarily spread into two posts, and checks that the code to combine posts works as intended.